Franck-Demongin/ISA/README.md

 You can also copy individual prompts to the clipboard for easy use in the UI you're using.

 ## Changelog

+### 0.2.9 - 2024-09-19
+__Changer:__
+- Add options Seed and Temperature
+- Current settings can be saved
+- When editing request, it's possible to clear the history

 ### 0.2.8 - 2024-09-10
 __Changer:__